jssql1234/docs-sqlacc/docs/usage/stock/stock-report.md

 ## Print Stock Aging

-- Print Stock Aging is used to see how many quantities of a certain stock that you have on hand and how much quantity of that stock is sold
+- Print Stock Aging is used to view the quantity of a certain stock on hand and how much of that stock has been sold.

 print-stock-aging